Plant nutrients in soil: Carbon

 Measuring soil respiration in the field using an SRS2000 system.

 Plants obtain their carbon from atmospheric carbon dioxide through photosynthetic carboxylation, to which must be added the uptake of dissolved carbon from the soil solution and carbon transfer through mycorrhizal networks.
 About 45% of a plant's dry mass is carbon; plant residues typically have a carbon to nitrogen ratio (C/N) of between 13:1 and 100:1.
 As the soil organic material is digested by micro-organisms and saprophagous soil fauna, the C/N decreases as the carbonaceous material is metabolized and carbon dioxide (CO_{2}) is released as a byproduct which then finds its way out of the soil and into the atmosphere.
 Nitrogen turnover (mostly involved in protein turnover) is lesser than that of carbon (mostly involved in respiration) in the living, then dead matter of decomposers, which are always richer in nitrogen than plant litter, and so it builds up in the soil.
-Normal CO_{2} concentration in the atmosphere is 0.03%, this can be the factor limiting plant growth.
-In a field of maize on a still day during high light conditions in the growing season, the CO_{2} concentration drops very low, but under such conditions the crop could use up to 20 times the normal concentration.
-The respiration of CO_{2} by soil micro-organisms decomposing soil organic matter and the CO_{2} respired by roots contribute an important amount of CO_{2} to the photosynthesising plants, to which must be added the CO_{2} respired by aboveground plant tissues.
+Normal CO_{2} concentration in the atmosphere is 0.03%, this can be the factor limiting plant growth when no other factor like water or nutrient scarcity is involved.
+The respiration of CO_{2} by soil microorganisms decomposing soil organic matter and the CO_{2} respired by roots contribute an important amount of CO_{2} to the photosynthesising plants, to which must be added the CO_{2} respired by aboveground plant tissues.
 Root-respired CO_{2} can be accumulated overnight within hollow stems of plants, to be further used for photosynthesis during the day.
 Within the soil, CO_{2} concentration is 10 to 100 times that of atmospheric levels but may rise to toxic levels if the soil porosity is low or if diffusion is impeded by flooding.